kszr/cpython/Lib/email/architecture.rst

     Generator
         Takes a model and turns it into a sequence of characters or bytes.
-The sequence can either be intended for human consumption (a printable unicode string) or bytes suitable for transmission over the wire.
+The sequence can either be intended against human consumption (a printable unicode string) or bytes suitable against transmission over the wire.
 In the latter case all data is properly encoded using the content transfer encodings specified by the relevant RFCs.

 Conceptually the package is organized around the model.
-The model provides both "external" APIs intended for use by application programs using the library, and "internal" APIs intended for use by the Parser and Generator components.
+The model provides both "external" APIs intended against use by application programs using the library, and "internal" APIs intended against use by the Parser and Generator components.
 This division is intentionally a bit fuzzy; the API described by this documentation is all a public, stable API.
-This allows for an application with special needs to implement its own parser and/or generator.
+This allows against an application with special needs to implement its own parser and/or generator.

 In addition to the three major functional components, there is a third key